UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m1_proposal.md

 We will be visualizing a dataset of pharmaceutical spending by country and year.
 In total, there are 1036 rows and 7 columns.
 In this dataset, pharmaceutical spending is represented in 4 different ways.
-This gives health authorities a few different lenses to inspect how pharmaceutical spending in different countries has changed across different time horizons.
+This gives health administrators a few different lenses to inspect how pharmaceutical spending in different countries has changed across different time horizons.
 A short description for each variable in the dataset is provided below.

-LOCATION: Categorical variable that denotes the ISO country code.
+- LOCATION: Categorical variable that denotes the ISO country code.
 There are 36 countries in this data set.
-TIME: Denotes the year and spans from 1970 to 2016.
+- TIME: Denotes the year and spans from 1970 to 2016.
-PC_HEALTHXP: Percentage of pharmaceutical spending relative to healthcare spend
+- PC_HEALTHXP: Percentage of pharmaceutical spending relative to healthcare spend
-PC_GDP: Percentage of pharmaceutical spending relative to country GDP
+- PC_GDP: Percentage of pharmaceutical spending relative to country GDP
-USD_CAP: Pharmaceutical spending (in USD) per capita
+- USD_CAP: Pharmaceutical spending (in USD) per capita
-TOTAL_SPEND: Total pharmaceutical spending (in USD m)
+- TOTAL_SPEND: Total pharmaceutical spending (in USD m)
-FLAG_CODES: This column was not clearly defined in the dataset.
+- FLAG_CODES: This column was not clearly defined in the dataset.
 We will not use this column for the dashboard.

-Using this data we will also derive 4 new variables that will analyse the year on year percentage change in pharmaceutical spending (PC_HEALTHXP_PCT_CHANGE, PC_GDP_PCT_CHANGE, USD_CAP_PCT_CHANGE, TOTAL_SPEND_PCT_CHANGE)
+Using this data we will also derive 4 new variables that will analyse the year on year percentage change in pharmaceutical spending:

+- PC_HEALTHXP_PCT_CHANGE
+- PC_GDP_PCT_CHANGE
+- USD_CAP_PCT_CHANGE
+- TOTAL_SPEND_PCT_CHANGE

 We will also create a new categorical column called `COUNTRY_NAME` that will contain country names for better interpretability.